luizmugnaini/luizmugnaini.github.io/content/memory_management.md

 ```

 From the point of view of the compiler, the actual memory layout of `Foo` has to make sure that the
-alignment of each struct member of is valid.
+alignment of each struct member is valid.
 Thus in reality, the arrangement of bytes composing
 `Foo` is laid as follows:

 ```cpp